 - House (Bad Hat Harry is the production company and he directed a few episodes, including a cameo in one of them.)

-- Star Trek: Nemesis (A lifelong Star Trek fan, his new friendship with Patrick Stewart in the X-Men films allowed him a cameo as a bridge officer.)
+- Star Trek: Nemesis (A lifelong Star Trek fan, his new friendship with Patrick Stewart, which was formed while working together on the X-Men Film Series, granted him a cameo as a bridge officer.)

 - H+ (Produced the web series.)